 The Department of Anthropology offers two degree programs: the MA in Medical Anthropology and the PhD in Anthropology (with an MA awarded en route to the PhD).
 In the PhD program, you can concentrate in Archaeology or in Cultural Anthropology either in "Medical Anthropology" or "Globalization and International Development."
-The details of these programs are outlined toward the end of this document (starting on page 14, and in Appendix 1 and 2).
+The details of these programs are outlined toward the end of this document (starting on page 14).
 What follows is a description of the shared elements of our graduate program in anthropology.